-The robot recognition consists of 4 parts:
+The robot recognition consists of 3 parts:

-- Determinde multiple hypotheses (rectangles) inside the camera image which contain unidentified obstacles. - This step already identifies more than 98% of the robots but also approx. 35% of non-robot obstacles, e.g. the goal net, some line segments or the trousers of referees. - By computing features representative of a robot in each of the rectangles found in 1, we determine which of the hypotheses may be a robot.
-Using logistic regression, features in a region are weighted and combined to determine the outcome of the classification. - If the region is a robot we now determine the color of the waist band as well as its height above the ground.
-We can now recognize 95% of the robots with about 5% false positives. - The foot-points of the rectangles are now projected onto the field, and filtered and clustered according to prior data and waist band colors to determine robust positions of opposing robots.
+• Determinde multiple hypotheses (rectangles) inside the camera image which contain unidentified obstacles.

+This step already identifies more than 98% of the robots but also approx. 35% of non-robot obstacles, e.g. the goal net, some line segments or the trousers of referees.

+- By computing features representative of a robot in each of the rectangles found in 1, we determine which of the hypotheses may be a robot.
+Using logistic regression, features in a region are weighted and combined to determine the outcome of the classification. - The foot-points of the rectangles are now projected onto the field, and filtered and clustered according to prior data and waist band colors to determine robust positions of opposing robots.